heissgetraenk/fcmcua/README.md

 # FreeCAD Motion Control Workbench FCMCUA
 Link a motion controller to a FreeCAD assembly using OPC UA.
 This workbench can be used to manipulate assemblies created by the [Assembly4](https://github.com/Zolko-123/FreeCAD_Assembly4) workbench.
-It does so by updating the Attachment Offsets of the Local Coordinate Systems to match the target position values provided by the OPC UA server.
+It does so by updating the Attachment Offsets of the model's Local Coordinate Systems to match the target position values provided by the OPC UA server.

 ## Use cases: